-DIRECTIVE 2010/75/EU
+DIRECTIVE 2010/75/EU Article 72(3)-(4)

-Article 72(3)-

-On annual basis
+3. For all combustion On annual basis

-3. For all combustion plants covered by Chapter III of this Directive, Member States shall, from 1 January 2018, establish an annual inventory of the sulphur dioxide, nitrogen oxides and dust emissions and energy input.
-Taking into account the aggregation rules set out in Article 29, the competent authority shall obtain the following data for each combustion plant: (a) the total rated thermal input (MW) of the combustion plant; (b) the type of combustion plant: boiler, gas turbine, gas engine, diesel engine, other (specifying the type) (c) the date of the start of operation of the combustion plant; (d) the total annual emissions (tonnes per year) of sulphur dioxide, nitrogen oxides and dust (as total suspended particles); (e) the number of operating hours of the combustion plant: (f) the total annual amount of energy input, related to the net calorific value (TJ per year), broken down in terms of the following categories of fuel: coal, lignite, biomass, peat, other solid fuels (specifying the type), liquid fuels, natural gas, other gases (specifying the type).
+plants covered by Chapter III of this Directive, Member States shall, from 1 January 2018, establish an annual inventory of the sulphur dioxide, nitrogen oxides and dust emissions and energy input.
+Taking into account the aggregation rules set out in Article 29, the competent authority shall obtain the following data for each combustion plant: (a) the total rated thermal input (MW) of the combustion plant; (b) the type of combustion plant: boiler, gas turbine, gas engine, diesel engine, other (specifying the type) (c) the date of the start of operation of the combustion plant; (d) the total annual emissions (tonnes per year) of sulphur dioxide, nitrogen oxides and dust (as total suspended particles); (e) the number of operating hours of the combustion plant; (f) the total annual amount of energy input, related to the net calorific value (TI per year), broken down in terms of the following categories of fuel: coal, lignite, biomass, peat, other solid fuels (specifying the type), liquid fuels, natural gas, other gases (specifying the type).
 The annual plant-byplant data contained in these inventories shall be made available to the Commission upon request.
 A summary of the inventories shall be made available to the Commission every 3 years within 12 months from the end of the three-year period considered.
 This summary shall show separately the data for combustion plants within refineries.
 The Commission shall make available to the Member States and to the public a summary of the comparison and evaluation of those inventories.
-4. Member States shall. from 1 January 2018, report the following data annually to the Commission: (a) for combustion plants to which Article 31 applies, the sulphur content of the indigenous solid fuel used and the rate of desulphurisation achieved, averaged over each month.
+4. Member States shall, from 1 January 2018, report the following data annually to the Commission: (a) for combustion plants to which Article 31 applies, the sulphur content of the indigenous solid fuel used and the rate of desulphurisation achieved, averaged over each month.
 For the first year where Article 31 is applied, the technical justification of the nonfeasibility of complying with the emission limit values referred to in Article 30(2) and (3) shall also be reported; and (b) for combustion plants which do not operate more than 1 500 operating hours per year as a rolling average over a period of 5 years, the number of operating hours per year.

 Environment DIRECTIVE 2004/35/EC 18 (1) Contracting Parties shall report to the Secretariat on the experience gained in the application of this Directive by 31 December 2026 at the latest.
 The reports shall include the information and data set out in Annex VI On annual basis Environment DIRECTIVE 2001/42/EC of 27 12 (1) Contracting Parties and the Secretariat shall exchange information on the experience gained in applying this Directive.
-On annual basis Renewable Energy DIRECTIVE 2009/28/EC Article 23 The Secretariat shall monitor and review the application of Directive 2009/28/EC in the By 30 June 2015 and thereafter shall submit an overall progress report to the Ministerial Council for the first time by 30 June 2015, and thereafter every two years.
-This progress report should cover those points referred to in Article 23 of Directive 2009/28/EC.
-For the first time by 30 June 2015, and thereafter every two years 15 the Energy Community Secretariat every two years
+On annual basis Renewable Energy DIRECTIVE 2009/28/EC Article 23 The Secretariat shall monitor and review the application of Directive 2009/28/EC in the By 30 June 2015 and thereafter every two years